 Sources of heat loss from a typical uninsulated home

 These simple suggestions will tend to improve your thermal comfort rather than save you a lot of money but nevertheless can have health benefits.
 Keeping warm in winter is important for staying healthy, particularly for the elderly.
+Double or triple glazing will reduce traffic noise on busy main roads.

 1. Simple ways to keep warm